 Medicinal value: cardamom is aromatic, stimulating and refreshing.
 It rekindles.
 It rekindles digestive fire, refreshes the mind and is a heart stimulant, It also relieves gas.

-This adds an earthy flavour to the curries, chutneys, and sauces.
+This adds an earthy flavor to the curries, chutneys, and sauces.
 It’s available as seeds or powder.
 Medicinal value: useful in inflammatory disorders, joint pains and in diabetes.

-It has a subtle flavour that’s often used to enhance vegetable dishes.
-To bring out the flavour, it helps to toast the seeds briefly before using them.
+It has a subtle flavor that’s often used to enhance vegetable dishes.
+To bring out the flavor, it helps to toast the seeds briefly before using them.
 Substitutes: cumin seeds, sesame seeds or oregano.
 Medicinal value: relief from painful menstruation.

 Pomegranate seeds :

 Bits of pomegranate pulp remain on the seeds as they dry, so they’re a bit sticky and serve as a souring agent in Indian cuisine.
 The seeds also come ground.

 Indian cooks use these as a thickener in their curries and as a filling in baked goods.
 Substitute : Poppy seeds (black) .

 With its warm, sweet flavor, cinnamon is one of the biggest workhorses on the spices shelf.
 Cooks often use it to flavor baked goods and drinks but cinnamon also works wonders in stews and sauces.